-This lecture takes a close look at three important issues: Why, as other professions have become more open to women, has computer science remained a largely male-dominated arena?
+This lecture takes a close look at a range of current social issues in the computer and technology field: Why, as other professions have become more open to women, has computer science remained a largely male-dominated arena?
 What has been the impact of digital typefaces and computer typesetting on the quality of printed materials?
 And, what does the ability of computers to endlessly replicate digital data mean for the intellectual property rights of the creators of that information?

 - Define what a computer is and explain the fundamentals of how it works.

 - Identify important milestones in the development of computer hardware, software, the Internet, and programming languages.v

-- Define and discuss important terms and concepts in computer software.
+- Define and discuss important terms and concepts in computer hardware and software.